Obituary (band): Rise to success (1991–1997)

-In 1991, just prior to the writing and recording sessions of their third album, Murphy left Obituary to join Cancer and was replaced by a returning Allen West.
+In 1991, prior to writing and recording their third album, Murphy left Obituary to join Cancer and was replaced by a returning Allen West.
 The lineup of Peres, Watkins, West and the Tardy brothers recorded the band's next three albums, starting with The End Complete (1992).
-The End Complete was a moderate success for Obituary, having sold more than a hundred thousand copies, and it was the band's first album to chart in the United States and Europe.
-This success also resulted in the release of Obituary's first-ever music video "The End Complete", which received significant airplay on MTV's Headbangers Ball, and the band toured behind the album in over year (including headlining the Complete Control Tour with Cannibal Corpse, Malevolent Creation and Agnostic Front), going from playing clubs to theaters and arenas.
+The End Complete was a moderate success.
+Selling more than a hundred thousand copies, it was the band's first album to chart in the United States and Europe.
+This success resulted in the release of Obituary's first-ever music video, "The End Complete", which received significant airplay on MTV's Headbangers Ball, and the band toured behind the album in over year (including headlining the Complete Control Tour with Cannibal Corpse, Malevolent Creation and Agnostic Front), going from playing clubs to theaters and arenas.

 Obituary's fourth studio album, World Demise, was released in 1994.
-Although the album did not sell as well as The End Complete, it still managed to reach the top 100 in several territories, including the United States, United Kingdom, Germany, Switzerland and the Netherlands, and a music video for "Don't Care" was shot.
-In support of World Demise, the band toured North America with Napalm Death and a then-unknown Machine Head, and Europe with Pitchshifter and Eyehategod.
+Although the album did not sell as well as The End Complete, it reached the top 100 in several territories, including the United States, United Kingdom, Germany, Switzerland and the Netherlands, and a music video for "Don't Care" was shot.
+In support of World Demise, the band toured North America with Napalm Death and Machine Head, and Europe with Pitchshifter and Eyehategod.

-After a two-and-a-half year break from touring and recording, Obituary released their fifth studio album Back from the Dead in 1997.
-While the band did not abandon the death metal sound it had become known for with its previous albums, Back from the Dead is noted for being Obituary's most diverse record, incorporating elements of groove metal, hardcore punk, and in particular, its closing track "Bullituary" is played in a rap/nu metal style.
-Regarding the album's musical direction, John Tardy recalls: "We took a more raw approach with that album.
+After a two-and-a-half year break, Obituary released their fifth studio album, Back from the Dead, in 1997.
+While the band did not abandon the death metal sound of their previous albums, Back from the Dead is noted as Obituary's most diverse record, incorporating groove metal, hardcore punk, and rap/nu metal in its closing track, "Bullituary".
+Regarding the album's musical direction, John Tardy said, "We took a more raw approach with that album.
 We used a new producer Jaime Locke on that record.
 We really like the NY Hardcore sound and those influences came out on that record.
 I love the album really in your face.
 Also my friends Skinner T and #1 Diablo did some rapping on it."